For dog health, here are the benefits of alfalfa. Chock full of antioxidants for dogs, sprouting your own organic seeds is a breeze.

 Alfalfa contains so many nutrients that it would bore me to list them and you to read them.
 Let's just say its full of vitamins, minerals, enzymes, proteins and fiber and is truly a superfood.

 First I tried putting them on sandwiches for me and mixing it in my dogs homemade raw food for them.
-It works okay but I got bored with mine and they left little sprouts stuck to the bowls.
+It worked okay but I got bored with mine and they left little sprouts stuck to the bowls that were annoying to wash out.

 Then I tried putting them through the food processor just before dinnertime (here's my recipes.)
 It worked.
 Then one day I offered a handful to one of the dogs as a treat.
 I was shocked to see the look on Lulu's face.
 (She looks cross-eyed in the first picture doesn't she?)
 That dog went to town and ate it all, then asked for more.
 We were on to something.